 |LIV.7 The student will apply knowledge of the Latin language and culture in opportunities beyond the classroom setting for recreational, educational, and occupational purposes.

-1. Discuss applications of Latin and Roman culture found in and through media, entertainment, and technology.
+1. Identify applications of Latin and Roman culture found in media, entertainment, and occupations.

-2. Locate and use Latin resources, including individuals and organizations, to enhance cultural understanding.
+2. Locate and use resources, such as technology, individuals, organizations, and institutions, to enhance cultural understanding.

 1. Identify and investigate practices in Roman life, such as those related to family, education, occupations, religion, and social structure.

 2. Examine products of the Roman peoples, such as food, clothing, buildings, and art.

 5. Participate in simulated cultural activities, such as family celebrations, banquets, and festivals.